Surely you've seen them in Bridal Magazines and on wedding sites.

 A better question to ask is ‘Can we see a photo of your set-up from a recent show?
 Maybe on FB or Instagram?”
 Then ask “Why do you use this particular set up?”

 It’s not that you’re going to understand every facet of the Turntable/CDJ/Controller or JBL/QSC/Martin Audio debate but you’re going to get a sense of what their equipment allows them to do and why they chose it.
 Remember, there’s no wrong answer here (actually that’s not true, there are plenty of wrong answers here including ‘Can I borrow your iPod?”)
-If they’re using entry-level equipment (again, how would you know?) then they’re probably entry level DJs and should be priced as such.
+If they’re using entry-level equipment then they’re probably entry level DJs and will probably be priced as such.
 The best follow up question here is “What do you do when something goes wrong?”.

 Can we come and hear you at a wedding?